Abbots Ripton: Scheduled Monuments

 There is a bowl barrow about 1 mi south-east of the village which is a scheduled ancient monument.
 The one at Abbots Ripton is 19 m in diameter, 1–1.5 m high with signs of a ditch 4 m wide to the north and west.
 According to the English Heritage Listing, it is exceptionally well preserved and it has not been excavated.

 There is a moated site in a small wood at Bellamy's Grove, 1 mi south of Abbot's Ripton.
 The moat island is between 90 m and 100 m east to west, and between 70 m and 90 m north to south.
 Some signs still remain of the inner and outer banks of the moat.
 Within the island itself are two small rectangular fishponds.
 The date when the moated island was constructed is not known, but it may well have been around the 12th century, when the inclusion of fishponds within a moated island was at its most popular.
 According to the English Heritage Listing, the moated site at Bellamy's Grove is one of the best preserved of its kind in the region.

+Transport

+Station Road marks the location of the former railway station on the East Coast Main Line.
+It operated from 1885-1958 when it was closed as part of the 'Beeching' cuts.